zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 <img width="800" alt="Sentiment Analysis Model Evaluation by Classification Accuracy of Individual Classes" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20-%20model%20evaluation%20by%20individual%20class%20prediction%20accuracy%20-%20visualization.png">

-Graph 5: Sentiment Analysis Model Evaluation by Individual Class Prediction Accuracy
+Graph 6: Sentiment Analysis Model Evaluation by Individual Class Prediction Accuracy

 <img width="600" alt="Sentiment Analysis Supervised ML Classifier Model Evaluation" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20Emotions.png">

-Graph 6: Sentiment Analysis Supervised ML Classifier Model Evaluation
+Graph 7: Sentiment Analysis Supervised ML Classifier Model Evaluation

 Interactive graph: https://public.tableau.com/app/profile/agnes.he/viz/SentimentAnalysisforOnlineCustomerReviews/SentimentAnalysis-Emotions?publish=yes

-From below Graph 7: Sentiment Analysis Emotions, we can see that the customer emotion in 39% of total reviews are actually neutral but gave the highest average ratings of 5.
+From below Graph 8: Sentiment Analysis - Emotions vs Ratings, we can see that the customer emotion in 39% of total reviews are actually neutral but gave the highest average ratings of 5.
 7% of the toal reviews are negative but have average rating of 3.6 above median level.

 <img width="600" alt="Sentiment Analysis - Emotions" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20-%20Emotions%20vs%20rating.png">

-Graph 7: Sentiment Analysis - Emotions vs Ratings
+Graph 8: Sentiment Analysis - Emotions vs Ratings

-From graph 8: Among the reviews with high rating of 4 and 5, 4% of them are actually negative, 41% are neutral.
+As shown in graph 9: Sentiment Analysis - Emotions vs High Ratings, among the reviews with high rating of 4 and 5, 4% of them are actually negative, 41% are neutral.
 This indicates that 45% of the online customers overstated the ratings to 4 and 5 while they actually have neutral or negative emotions.

 <img width="600" alt="Sentiment Analysis - Emotions vs high ratings of 4 and 5" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20emotions%20vs%20higher%20ratings%204%20and%205.png">

-Graph 8: Sentiment Analysis - Emotions vs High Ratings
+Graph 9: Sentiment Analysis - Emotions vs High Ratings

-As shown in the below Graph 9: Sentiment Analysis Dashboard, positive reviews mainly come from Product (24%) and Quality (21%).
+As shown in the below Graph 10: Sentiment Analysis Dashboard, positive reviews mainly come from Product (24%) and Quality (21%).
 50% of Sales reviews, 18% of Logistic reviews, 13% of Service reviews are negative, Their average of rating for negative emotion was 3.6,  2.9 and 3.5,  which indicates that customers showed their dissatisfaction mainly in Sales, and then Logistic  and Service.
 Service reviews has lowest average rating in negative class.
 Customers are quite happy with Products with 95% of positive emotion and average rating of 4.9.
 Additionally, 60% of Quality related reviews indicates neutral emotion.

 <img width="1300" alt="Sentiment Analysis - Emotions vs high ratings of 4 and 5" src="https://github.com/yunhonghe/realtime_dreamer/blob/main/reports/figures/sentiment%20analysis%20-%20emotions%20vs%20content%20class%20dashboard.png">

-Graph 9: Sentiment Analysis Dashboard
+Graph 10: Sentiment Analysis Dashboard

 Link for above sentiment analysis visualization dashboards: https://public.tableau.com/app/profile/agnes.he/viz/SentimentAnalysisforOnlineCustomerReviews/SentimentAnalysisforOnlineCustomerReviewsDashBoard?publish=yes